sanchitttt/fibr-assignment/README.md

 The objective is to create a restful API for a quiz app.
 For authentication, you can use any third party like autho or cognito if needed.

-Feel free to reach out to hari@getfibr.co if you have any questions

 Make sure you commit code to GitHub at regular intervals.
 Adding unit tests will be a bonus.
 Please make sure you deploy this and share the running instance, and Postman collection to verify it.